Top 10 Reverse Mortgage Loan MYTHS

 The Bank can take my home if I have a reverse mortgage.

 Fact: A reverse mortgage doesn't affect your ownership of your home.
 You maintain the title to your home throughout the life of the loan, and are free to sell your home at any time, just like you normally would.
-Believe it or not, many seniors lose their homes daily due to defaulting on conventional loans.
 As with any home loan, you must comply with loan terms which will be clearly explained.

 I can only use my reverse mortgage proceeds on government endorsed products.

 Fact: This is absolutely false.
 100% of your reverse mortgage proceeds can be used on whatever you, as a responsible senior deem appropriate.
-Whether you use the cash you receive to invest in rental properties, treat your spouse to a cruise, remodel your home, pay for doctor bills, or simply stuff the cash under the mattress for a rainy day, the government has no say in what you do with your money.
+Whether you use the cash you receive to remodel your home, pay for doctor bills, or simply stuff the cash under the mattress for a rainy day, the government has no say in what you do with your money.

 Reverse Mortgages are only for those in dire financial stress.